kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 The `exclude` attribute tells the language service what files are not part of your source code (e.g. `node_modules`, `dist`).
 Alternatively, you can explicitly set the files in your project using the `include` attribute (e.g. `src/**/*`).

 Below are `compilerOptions` to configure the JavaScript language support.
 Do not be confused by `compilerOptions`, since no actual compilation is required for JavaScript.
 This attribute exists because `jsconfig.json` is a descendant of `tsconfig.json`.
+See an example at https://github.com/Microsoft/TypeScript-Babel-Starter/blob/master/tsconfig.json

 - `target`: This setting changes which JS features are downleveled and which are left intact.
 Modern browsers support all ES6 features, so `ES6` is a good choice.
 The values are "es3", "es5", "es6", "es2015", "es2016", "es2017", "es2018", "es2019", "es2020", "esnext".
 - `module`: Specifies the module system when generating module code.
 The values are "amd", "commonJS", "es2015", "es6", "esnext", "none", "system", "umd".